 Closing arguments summarising positions and evidence

-Following hearings, the tribunal deliberates privately before issuing its decision.
+Following hearing, the tribunal deliberates privately before issuing its decision.

 5. Award and enforcement